jeffpar/pcjs/tools/dx/README.md

 I started by using this utility's `--csv` option to produce a spreadsheet of all my own TechNet CDs, then with the help of the Internet Archive's [Python Package](https://archive.org/developers/quick-start-pip.html) and a [search.py](search.py) script, I produced a list of TechNet CDs already in the Archive.
 I fed that list into `dx.js` using the `--batch` option and appended the results to the same spreadsheet using `--csv` again.

-Then I sorted my spreadsheet by volume name, number of entries on the volume, etc, and flagged all the duplicates.
-Then I fed the filtered CSV list back into `dx.js` with the `--batch` option again, and generated an upload script with the `--upload` option.
+Then I added an `--upload` option to sort the CDs in my spreadsheet by volume name, number of entries on the volume, etc, filter out all the duplicates, and then generate a `bash` script to upload the remaining items.

-Here's an example of what `--upload` produces:
+Here's a stripped-down example of what `--upload` produces:

     # uploading MSTN-CD177-ARMEFPP_EN.iso
     cp "/Software/Discs/Microsoft/TechNet/MSTN-CD177-ARMEFPP_EN.iso" ARMEFPP_EN.iso